ErpNetDocs/tech/advanced/user-business-rules/index.md

 Scripts run in a secure, sandboxed environment.

-For more details and advanced scripting scenarios, see the [Scripting documentation](../scripting/index.md).
+For guidance on using scripting inside business rules, see the Business Rules section of the [Scripting documentation](./scripting/index.md).

+For a complete reference that covers every advanced scenario, consult the full [Scripting documentation](./scripting/index.md).

 -------------
 ### See more